simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 Benefits:

-The benefits of doing those three things are innumerable.
+The benefits of proper sleep, clean eating, and consistent exercise are innumerable.
 Regardless, I'll list some of the best ones.
 Sleeping well, eating well, and exercising can help you to: